mtkennerly/shawl/README.md

 in an MSI or by running `sc create`, because Shawl doesn't have any special setup of its own.
 The `shawl add` command is just an optional convenience.

+Bear in mind that the default account for new services is the Local System account, which has a different `PATH` environment variable than your user account.
+If you configure Shawl to run a command like `npm start`, that means `npm` needs to be in the Local System account's `PATH`, or you could also change the account used by the service instead.

 ## Installation
 * Prebuilt binaries are available on the
   [releases page](https://github.com/mtkennerly/shawl/releases).